-This idea reigns in the Dichtung und Wahrheit and directs the selection of the incidents; and nowise the external importance of events, the rank of the personages, or the bulk of incomes.
-Of course the book affords slender materials for what would be reckoned with us a Life of Goethe; few dates, no correspondence, no details of offices or employments, no light on his marriage; and a period of ten years, that should be the most active in his life, after his settlement at Weimar, is sunk in silence.
-Meantime certain love affairs that came to nothing, as people say, have the strangest importance: he crowds us with details:- certain whimsical opinions, cosmogonies and religions of his own invention, and especially his relations to remarkable minds and to critical epochs of thought:- these he magnifies.
-His Daily and Yearly Journal, his Italian Travels, his Campaign in France and the historical part of his Theory of Colors, have the same interest.
-In the last, he rapidly notices Kepler, Roger Bacon, Galileo, Newton, Voltaire, etc.; and the charm of this portion of the book consists in the simplest statement of the relation betwixt these grandees of European scientific history and himself; the mere drawing of the lines from Goethe to Kepler, from Goethe to Bacon, from Goethe to Newton.
-The drawing of the line is, for the time and person, a solution of the formidable problem, and gives pleasure when Iphigenia and Faust do not, without any cost of invention comparable to that of Iphigenia and Faust.
+This idea reigns in the Dichtung und Wahrheit, and directs the selection of the incidents; and nowise the external importance of events, the rank of the personages, or the bulk of incomes.
+Of course, the book affords slender materials for what would be reckoned with us a "Life of Goethe; "-few dates; no correspondence; no details of offices or employments; no light on his marriage; and, a period of ten years, that should be the most active in his life, after his settlement at Weimar, is sunk in silence. time, certain love-affairs, that came to nothing, as people say, have the strangest importance: he crowds us with details: - certain whimsical opinions, cosmogonies, and religions of his own invention, and, especially his relations to remarkable minds, and to critical epochs of thought: - these he magnifies.
+His "Daily and Yearly Journal," his "Italian Travels," his "Campaign in France," and the historical part of his "Theory of Colors," have the same interest.
+In the last, he rapidly notices Kepler, Roger Bacon, Galileo, Newton, Voltaire, &c.; and the charm of this portion of the book consists in the simplest statement of the relation betwixt these grandees of European scientific history and himself; the mere drawing 24 of the lines from Goethe to Kepler, from Goethe to Bacon, from Goethe to Newton.
+The drawing of the line is for the time and person, a solution of the formidable problem, and gives pleasure when Iphigenia and Faust do not, without any cost of invention comparable to that of Iphigenia and Faust.

-This lawgiver of art is not an artist.
-Was it that he knew too much, that his sight was microscopic and interfered with the just perspective, the seeing of the whole?
-He is fragmentary; a writer of occasional poems and of an encyclopaedia of sentences.
-When he sits down to write a drama or a tale, he collects and sorts his observations from a hundred sides, and combines them into the body as fitly as he can.
-A great deal refuses to incorporate: this he adds loosely as letters of the parties, leaves from their journals, or the like.
+This lawgiver of art is not an artist. that he knew too much, that his sight was microscopic, and interfered with the just perspective, the seeing of the whole?
+He is fragmentary; a writer of occasional poems, and of an encyclo-When he sits down to pædia of sentences. write a drama or a tale, he collects and sorts his observations from a hundred sides, and combines them into the body as fitly as he can.
+A great deal refuses to incorporate: this he adds loosely, as letters of the parties, leaves from their journals, or the like.
 A great deal still is left that will not find any place.
-This the bookbinder alone can give any cohesion to; and hence, notwithstanding the looseness of many of his works, we have volumes of detached paragraphs, aphorisms, Xenien,(33) etc.
+This the bookbinder alone can give any cohesion to: and hence, notwithstanding the looseness of many of his works, we have volumes of detached paragraphs, aphorisms, xenien, &c.